Programming language: Related

-Another usage regards programming languages as theoretical constructs for programming abstract machines and computer languages as the subset thereof that runs on physical computers, which have finite hardware resources.
-John C. Reynolds emphasizes that formal specification languages are just as much programming languages as are the languages intended for execution.
-He also argues that textual and even graphical input formats that affect the behavior of a computer are programming languages, despite the fact they are commonly not Turing-complete, and remarks that ignorance of programming language concepts is the reason for many flaws in input formats.
+John C. Reynolds emphasizes that a formal specification language is as much a programming language as is a language intended for execution.
+He argues that textual and even graphical input formats that affect the behavior of a computer are programming languages, despite the fact they are commonly not Turing-complete, and remarks that ignorance of programming language concepts is the reason for many flaws in input formats.